-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 16, 2019
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 19, 2022

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Citizens Financial Services, Inc. (the "Company") will be held at 12:00 noon, local time, on Tuesday, April 16, 2019 at the Tioga County Fairgrounds Main Building, 2258 Charleston Road, Wellsboro, Pennsylvania, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Citizens Financial Services, Inc. (the "Company") will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, at 10:00 a.m., local time, on Tuesday, April 19, 2022, for the following purposes:

-- 1. To elect four Class 2 directors to serve for three-year terms and until their successors are duly elected and qualified; - 2.
+- 1. To elect one Class 3 director to serve for a one-year term and four Class 2 directors to serve for three-year terms, and until their successors are duly elected and qualified; - 2.
 To ratify the appointment of S.R.
-Snodgrass, P.C., Certified Public Accountants, as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2019; and - 3.
+Snodgrass, P.C., Certified Public Accountants, as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2022; and - 3.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.